 Solar panels/modules generally last at least 25 to 30 years and are backed both by a warranty and a performance guarantee.
 Most manufacturers warranty their modules for 10-12 years and guarantee their performance to be within 80-90% for 25 years.

 If you are building a new home and may want to add a solar PV system at a later date the most important consideration is system location.
 You will want to locate and orientate your system to maximize performance.
-This in general requires a more or less southern orientation, which has minimal shading especially from late winter to early spring.
+This in general requires a more or less southern orientation, which has minimal shading, especially from early spring to late fall.

 If a ground mount is most suitable and desirable, then you need to consider the size and location of the ground mount as well as how the wiring will run from your ground mount location to your house and ultimately connect to your home electrical panel.
 You may also want to consider installing the underground portion of the wiring before installing concrete patios, trees or shrubbery for example.